teambit/docs/docs/faq.md

 title: FAQ
 ---

+## Is Bit.dev open source?

+Bit is an open-source CLI tool for components collaboration.
+You can find the Bit repo [here](https://github.com/teambit/bit).
+You can install Bit locally on your workspace to start working with Bit.
+For sharing components, you can set up [your own server](/docs/bit-server), or you can use [bit.dev](https://bit.dev).
+Unlike the Bit CLI, bit.dev server is a proprietary tool owned by Bit.
+Bit.dev provides [additional functionality](/docs/bit-dev) on top of a bit server, such as components search, playground and CI for components.
+Bit.dev offers free plans for public collections and personal accounts and [paid plans](https://bit.dev/pricing) for private collections for organizations.

 ## Is Git and Bit the same?

 Git is a distributed version-control system for tracking changes in source code during software development.
 Git manages changes in files' contents without any reference to their structure or semantics.
 Bit adds a layer on top of Git that understands the internal structure of the code as components and managing their internal relationships.